p0-security/kubernetes-oidc/README.md

 # Terraform configurations for using OIDC with Kubernetes
-This repo contains an example of using various Identity Providers
+This repo contains an example of using various Identity Providers (IdP)
 - Okta
 - Microsoft Entra ID
 - Google Workspace